 Why they're a leader in DesignOps: Companies that are design-led perform better, but becoming experience-first takes a major lift.
 At Visa, Purvi Shah leads an effort to scale the value of design globally and transform the way product is developed through a strategic, human centered approach.
 Shah often speaks at conferences like the DesignOps Summit on how to lead through periods of organization-wide change.

 “Pace yourself.
 Increasing design maturity means making time and space under ambiguous conditions.
-Be bold, and have patience – lasting change can’t be rushed.” - Purvi Shah, Leading Through Change
+Be bold, and have patience – lasting change can’t be rushed.” "

 What they do: Senior UX Engineer at Mailchimp

 Why they're a leader in DesignOps: Though Adekunle Oduye is a Senior UX Engineer and not what some would think of as a traditional DesignOps leader, he actually specializes in building design systems.
 Oduye is also a volunteer at The Code Cooperative and a mentor at Springboard.
 With interests in front-end development, interaction design and user research, it seems like there isn't much that Oduye can't do.

 At UXINDIA 2019, Oduye presented on "The Three P's of a Design System."
 He starts by going through his first experience of building a design system from the ground up at a huge corporation with hundreds of designers and many engineers.
 That system ended up failing, but that didn't stop Oduye from taking this experience and growing from it.
 Watch the full video below to learn more!

 What they do: Director, Design Operations at Pinterest